kaleginiene/CV/README.md

 ### :rocket: For this project i used:

--node.js
+- node.js
--Automate toolkit gulp: browser-sync, gulp-autoprefixer, gulp-sass.
+- Automate toolkit gulp: browser-sync, gulp-autoprefixer, gulp-sass.